Spoilers for Pirates of the Caribbean: The Curse of the Black Pearl will be left unmarked. You Have Been Warned.

 - Mercy Kill: Mister Gibbs tries to hold on to a pirate seized by the Kraken, but fails.
 As he's pulled overboard, the man shrieks "Shoot me!"
 Cut to Gibbs firing his pistol off-screen.

-- Mexican Standoff: After arriving on Isla de Cruces, Jack Sparrow, Will Turner, and Norrington have a three-way sword duel over who will open the dead man's chest where Davy Jones's heart is kept: Jack wants to stab it to call off the Kraken, Will wants to free his father Bootstrap Bill from servitude to Davy Jones, and Norrington wants to be reinstated as a naval officer; [[spoiler: Norrington eventually takes the heart and brings it to Beckett
+- Mexican Standoff: After arriving on Isla Cruces, Jack Sparrow, Will Turner, and Norrington have a three-way sword duel over who will open the Dead Man's Chest where Davy Jones's heart is kept: Jack wants to use it as leverage to call off the Kraken, Will wants to stab it to free his father Bootstrap Bill from servitude to Davy Jones, and Norrington wants to deliver it to Beckett to be reinstated as a naval officer; Norrington eventually succeeds.

 - Mocking Sing-Song: Jack tries to exploit Davy Jones's prohibition from setting foot on land.
 Jack is also hinting to Jones that there's something other than dirt, namely Jones' heart, in the jar.
 Unknown to Jack, Norrington had stolen the heart out of the jar.Jack: [singsong] I got a jar of dirt!
 I got a jar of dirt!
 And guess what's inside it!

 - Mood Whiplash: The end of the film, particularly Elizabeth kissing Jack.

 - Mortality Phobia: This trope is what enables Davy Jones a way of getting new recruits on The Flying Dutchman.
 He saves people from the brink of death and simply asks them: "Do you fear death?"
 If the answer is "yes", the rescuee will be saved but must in return work as a servant on the ship, eventually even becoming one with it.